Brandon-Seidman/Liquid/README.md

 		  password: ihavesomanyprojects

 # Mixpanel Note
-- We know that tracking works with Microsoft Edge but are unsure with other browsers, if you want Mixpanel to track your movements you'll have to use Microsoft Edge
+- We know that tracking works with Microsoft Edge, Google Chrome, and safari but are unsure with other browsers, if you want Mixpanel to track your movements you'll have to use one of these browsers.

 # Login to mixpanel to view tracking
 Email: liquidappteam@gmail.com